ITVRoC/espeleo_vrep_simulation/COPPELIA_4.5.1.md

 	If everything went well, you must be greeted by the CoppeliaSim simulator main window!

-- 4 - Go to your catkin workspace source folder ("~/catkin_ws/src/") and clone recursively the plugin repository. **Note: the simExtROSInterface that works with Ubuntu 16.04 is the coppeliasim-v4.0.0 branch.
-Until now, we have seen no problems.**
+- 4 - Go to your catkin workspace source folder ("~/catkin_ws/src/") and clone recursively the plugin repository.

 		$ cd ~/catkin_ws/src/
 		$ git clone https://github.com/CoppeliaRobotics/simExtROS.git

 - 5 – Install necessary dependencies:

   		$ sudo apt install xlstproc
   		$ python3 -m pip install xmlschema

 - 6 - Use "catkin build" to compile your packages.
 To do so, you must "catkin clean", then "catkin build"